awsdocs/amazon-athena-user-guide/doc_source/athena-explain-statement.md

 The following examples show example `EXPLAIN ANALYZE` queries and outputs\.

-### EXPLAIN ANALYZE example 1\. use EXPLAIN ANALYZE to show a query plan and computational cost in text format<a name="athena-explain-analyze-example-cflogs-text"></a>
+### EXPLAIN ANALYZE example 1: Use EXPLAIN ANALYZE to show a query plan and computational cost in text format<a name="athena-explain-analyze-example-cflogs-text"></a>

 In the following example, `EXPLAIN ANALYZE` shows the execution plan and computational costs for a `SELECT` query on CloudFront logs\.
 The format defaults to text output\.